BSCI 426 - Fall, 2008

 Grading

-A letter grade for the course will be assigned based on class participation and on performance in three areas:
+A letter grade for the course will be assigned as follows:

 Mid Term: October 21